demisto/content/Packs/AzureSentinel/Scripts/MicrosoftSentinelSubmitNewComment/README.md

-This script is used to add a new comment to incident.
+Use this script to add a comment which will then be mirrored as a comment to a Sentinal event.
+This script should be run within an incident.

+Note:

+- Comments can only be added to XSOAR just when the `Mirroring Direction` in the Instance Settings is set to `Incoming` or `Incoming and Outgoing`.

 ## Script Data